 That is just not the case today.
 Too many journalists (or those who like to call themselves journalists) feel compelled to insert their opinions in everything they write or produce.
-A “new” journalism of assertion and vilification has displaced the old journalism of verification.
+The “new” journalism of assertion and vilification has displaced the old journalism of verification.
 Gossip has become news, fiction is now fact, and biases are a part of straight news reporting.

-In fact, many of these “journalists” are not journalists at all, but merely former political operatives and talking heads who wrap themselves in the mantle of journalism when real journalists are risking their lives in places like Afghanistan, Syria, and Iraq to bring people reliable news.
+Many of these “journalists” are not journalists at all, but merely former political operatives and talking heads who wrap themselves in the mantle of journalism when real journalists are risking their lives in places like Afghanistan, Syria, and Iraq to bring people reliable news.